lucydot/slides/Python_2011/notes.md

 - Arrange your screen so you can see my screen and your Jupyter Notebook at the same time
 - At some points during the training you will also need to access:
-	- etherpad:
-	- quiz:
-	- course website:
-	- this presentation:
+	- etherpad: add your name to the etherpad (at the top and in the doc)

 If you've got a question or comment raise your hand.
 Cai will be monitoring the chat.
 Cai, if there are several people and we need to pause then let me know.
-Use the emojis to give me feedback!
-Stay on mute unless your speaking.
+Use the emojis to give me feedback! especially thumbs up Stay on mute unless your speaking.
 Let me know if I've forgotten to unmute etc.

+- set students up with jitsi (even numbers create a jitsi, and give this link to the odd number before them)

 ## Writing and running Python code (ctd)